wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/diagnostics.md

 **Fix**: Make the member an instance member.

 ### XBG014 Member not accessible
-The target member or one of its types is not accessible to the generator (non-public and not visible via `InternalsVisibleTo`).
+The target member or one of its types is not accessible to the generated code (non-public and not visible to the consuming assembly via `InternalsVisibleTo`).

 ```csharp
 internal class ViewModel